lunick8483/Custom-OS/README.md

 This is the screen of my basic Operating System
 It shows the memory map of the device it was running on.
 It only has the function of showing total memory for now.

+run the build.sh file and then open the bochsrc.bxrc to check this out on your computer.